ianreidlangevin/craftcms-aws-image-handler/README.md

 ## Configuration file
-The plugin comes with a `config.php` file that defines some sensible defaults.

-If you want to set your own values, you should create a `aws-image-handler-urls.php` file in your Craft config directory.
-Note that these settings are required.
+The plugin comes with a `config.php` file to defines your settings.
+You have to create a `aws-image-handler-urls.php` file in your Craft _config_ directory. __Note that these settings are required.__

 #### cloudfrontDistributionUrl
 `cloudfrontDistributionUrl` is where you define the base URL for your image URLs.
-If you want to manage the base URL on a per-file basis, do not add this setting to your config file.
-If you are using a subfolder, you can append it to this URL. _Trailing slash are not required_.

 #### bucketName
 `bucketName` is the name of your S3 images bucket.
 Do not append subfolder.